Strandgaard96/JT-VAE-tmcinvdes/README.md

-# JT-VAE: Deep Generative Model for the Dual-Objective Inverse Design of Metal Complexes
+# Deep Generative Model for the Dual-Objective Inverse Design of Metal Complexes

 This repo contains the modified [JT-VAE](https://github.com/Bibyutatsu/FastJTNNpy3) code for the publication ["Deep Generative Model for the Dual-Objective Inverse Design of Metal Complexes."](https://doi.org/10.26434/chemrxiv-2024-mzs7b)